Getting ready for iOS 15? To maximize the growth potential at your fingertips from the new update’s capabilities, first, you need a plan.

 - Identify new and upcoming opportunities for additional audiences for CPP, PPO and in-app events and iterate over this process.

 That’s it.
 It’s a lot to take in, we know, so if you have any questions whatsoever, or you’d like the Storemaven team to help you plan your iOS 15 marketing strategy in a guided way, please don’t hesitate.
-Book a call with us through this page.
+Schedule a call with us to book a demo.

 Three crucial insights on the connection between organic mobile installs and paid installs